 The quiet fishing village of Reydarfjordur is beautifully situated at the base of the longest and the widest of the East Fjords, with a distance of over 30 kilometers (18 mi).

 Reydarfjordur only came into being in the 20th century and served as an Allied base during World War II.
-The Icelandic World War II museum in Reydarfjordur brings you back to the days when British and US soldiers guarded Iceland.
+The Icelandic Wartime museum in Reydarfjordur brings you back to the days when British and US soldiers guarded Iceland.